Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Here are the fees for one conversion from CHF to USD for different order sizes:

-It is easy to conclude from this graph: FlowBank and CornerTrader have a fair price, and all the others are much more expensive.
-Even with a minimum of 10 CHF, the 0.50% fee compared to the average 1% of the other Swiss brokers makes FlowBank and CornerTrader the only good Swiss brokers for currency conversion.
+For other brokers: Saxo is much cheaper than the others, and all the others are much more expensive.
+Even with a minimum of 10 CHF, the 0.25% fee compared to the average 1% of the other Swiss brokers makes Saxo the only good Swiss broker for currency conversion.
+After that, Cornèrtrader is reasonably priced as well.
+But Neon is better if you can find your stock or ETF on the BX Swiss stock exchange.

 Scenario 1: One Swiss ETF per month